 Just don’t forget the most important rule, which is to know who you are talking to and targeting.

 In order to make your email marketing much better, is to test and learn.

-When you begin with GIf, look at data and decide which one is working great for you.
+When you begin with GIF, look at the data and decide which one is working great for you.

-Track the email in the campaign and use data for determining how the customers are responding to the style.
+Track the email in the campaign and use data to determine how the customers are responding to the style.

 You should pay attention to what your gifs are saying, the important event that you need to consider is communication, and so their equality message is related to it.

 If you are using the GIF for aesthetic sake, then make sure it is simple and limited to the background as well as design instead of making it primary content for your email.